-A. Place du Jeu de Balle
+Start your walking tour of Brussels at Place du Jeu de Balle

-B. Petit Sablon Square
+Continue south towards Petit Sablon Square

 Walking southward over the Rue Blaes, known for its vintage and antique shops, the environment soon evolves from scruffy charm to a more tailored appeal.
-At the heart of the upscale Sablon neighborhood lie the Grand Sablon and Petit Sablon squares, neatly divided by the 15th-century Église Notre-Dame.
+At the heart of the upscale Sablon neighbourhood lie the Grand Sablon and Petit Sablon squares, neatly divided by the 15th-century Église Notre-Dame.
 While the big square boasts quality antiquarians and chocolatiers, the smaller version makes for an especially lovely garden spot to enjoy a beautiful day in the city.
 Thanks to 48 bronze statuettes depicting ancient Brussels professions, bench-sitters are effectively surrounded by local history.